 - configure page settings for search engines (SEO information such as page titles, descriptions, sitemaps, etc.),

 - add new elements,

-- add a blog posts section to your site,
+- add a blog posts section to your site for content marketing,

 - configure what information you’ll request from leads,

 - and configure payment options if you’re selling a product or service.

 And like most page builders, the Pixel Perfect builder is mobile responsive builder.
 This was a significant improvement because, in the previous version of Builderall, this tool would create two separate versions of the page(s) you were making (one for desktop and one for mobile).

 It was confusing, and some people put up with it – it was a necessary upgrade.